-- et al., 2005).
-Our results show that reduced growth of plants and changes in community structure does not occur as an early response to drought in the first year that under the precipitation reduction regime applied drought stress was not that intensive to induce mortality or strong changes in biomass of particular species on the short term.
-This seems to be partially in contrast to conclusion drawn by Leuzinger et al. (2011) - that initial responses of ecosystems to drought (or other parameters related to Global Change) are highest and decline over longer time periods.
+Only a small number of plots have shown a significant change in LAI and species richness as a consequence of the treatment.
+This is in agreement with the findings from the phytometer experiments, where leaf stomatal conductance was reduced as an effect of the precipitation manipulation, while growth variables were not affected at that stage of the experiment.
+Our results show that reduced growth of understory plants and changes in community structure do not occur as an early response to drought in the first year under the applied precipitation reduction regime.
+Drought stress was not intense enough to induce mortality or strong changes in biomass of a particular species in the short term.
+This seems to be partially in contrast to the conclusion drawn by Leuzinger et al. (2011), that the initial responses of ecosystems to drought (or other parameters related to global change) are the highest and decline over longer time periods.
 The ecosystem's response time to changes in environmental conditions will, however, also depend on the treatment intensity.
-Changes in ecosystem functioning occur after exceeding a certain level of climate severity threshold, which cannot predicted until now (Bahn et al., 2014; Vicca - et al., 2012).
-The achieved 40 year return interval drought was in our experiment not enough to push the system beyond this physiological and biochemical threshold.
-We assume that the cumulative effect of our precipitation reduction over time periods of two or three years will cause stronger effects than in this early stage of the experiment
+Changes in ecosystem functioning occur after stress conditions exceed a certain level of climate severity threshold, which can not be predicted yet (Bahn et al., 2014; Vicca et al., 2012).
+The achieved 40-year return interval drought was in our experiment not enough to push the system beyond this physiological and biochemical threshold.